dzekelid/subscriptions/_listings/stripe/customerscustomersubscriptions-get-openapi.md

 x-complete: 0
 info:
   title: Stripe Get Customers Customer Subscriptions
-  description: "You can see a list of the customer\u2019s active subscriptions.
-Note
+  description: You can see a list of the customer???s active subscriptions.
+Note that
-    that the 10 most recent active subscriptions are always available by default on the customer object.
-If you need more than those 10, you can use the limit and starting_after parameters to page through additional subscriptions."
+    the 10 most recent active subscriptions are always available by default on the customer object.
+If you need more than those 10, you can use the limit and starting_after parameters to page through additional subscriptions.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team